 Vitamin E, Mixed Data on Its Action on Acne.

 Although studies are contradictory on the subject about benefits of vitamin E for acne, they agree on the fact that this compound is more effective in topical application than in ingestion to soothe this type of skin disorder.

 In theory, tocopherol would limit inflammatory acne thanks to its antioxidant properties.
 Indeed, it would prevent the irritating lipid peroxidation of sebum, damaged by bacterial growth, which can be responsible for the inflammatory aspects of acne.
 Nevertheless, there is still a lack of scientific studies to support these data.

 Be aware that vitamin E is often found in an oily form.
 It is important to know that this thick and oily form of vitamin E may promote the clogging of pores.
 To avoid this, it is recommended to mix a few drops of vitamin E in your usual face cream or to use a lighter serum already enriched with vitamin E.

 Note: A study has shown that people with acne have a lower level of vitamin E than others.
 Therefore, a diet rich in vitamin E (fatty fish, oleaginous fruits, vegetable oils, etc.) may also be relevant in the fight against pimples and acne.

-S Ayres Jr, R Mihan, Acne vulgaris: therapy directed at pathophysiologic defects, Cutis, (1981).
+MIHAN R. & al. Acne vulgaris: therapy directed at pathophysiologic defects.
+Cutis (1981).